Legandy/SamuraiTitan/README.md

 ## Bugs
-- Multi Target Missiles has wrong icon
 - Aegis Upgrades have wrong or no icons (don't know the right image paths)
-- Rearm has no icon (image path probably wrong)
-- Rearm chrashes the game when used with non Monarch abilities (pretty sure it's not my fault)

 ## Feedback
-<a href="https://forms.gle/n4FesmAWMDcWWUEf8">You would like to submit suggestions, a bug report or you know the infamous icon image paths, you can tell me here.</a> <br>
+<a href="https://forms.gle/n4FesmAWMDcWWUEf8">You would like to submit suggestions, a bug report, you can tell me here.</a> <br>

-Do you really want this to be a somewhat balanced titan? <br>
-But which variant would be the balanced? <br>

 ## Patch Notes
+### 0.1.8
+- Simplified and somewhat balanced the titan
+	- No multipurpose mounts anymore
+	- No Aegis Upgrade selection anymore
+	- Both Dash Aegis Upgrades replaced with both Energy Smoke Upgrades
+	- Titan Kit unimplemented (not on purpose)

 ### 0.1.7
 - ReadMe update